Skatox/jquery-archive-list/readme.txt

 3. Block options to configure the list.

 == Changelog ==

+= 6.1.4 =
+* Solving a bug when expand was selected to all and no symbol was set.

 = 6.1.3 =
 * Legacy widget: solving settings save bug when changing checkboxes.